 Pledge on woodchips

 Energy prices continue to be of high concern across the EU.
 High and volatile gas prices, strongly influenced by high global demand and mounting geopolitical tensions, drive high electricity prices.
-With rising demand for energy and the growing concern for the depletion of conventional energy sources, the focus on generating energy from alternative and green energy sources is increasing significantly.
+With the rising demand for energy and the growing concern for the depletion of conventional energy sources, the focus on generating energy from alternative and green energy sources is increasing significantly.

 Wood chips are produced by using residual wood from domestic forests and guarantee cheap and energy-efficient heating.
 The global wood chips market is anticipated to be the most developed market during 2022 - 2027 because of the increasing utilization of renewable energy resources.
 In addition, the escalating demand for thermal energy generation using renewable and green feedstock materials.1

 The energy resource price hike that started already last fall, and received another push after Russia’s attack on Ukraine, has made many Latvian heating companies revise their tariffs, and the situation is expected to deteriorate in the fall.

 Wood chips are the most commonly used energy source for municipal heating in Latvia, comprising 400 GWh each year.
 Though the prices of wood and woodchips are rising, it is still the cheapest local heating resource in Latvia.
 Heating needs to follow a strong seasonal trend, which is reflected in the wood chip MWh price.

 Due to the concern about gas prices and their sufficiency for the next heating season, the demand for forest chips has grown significantly, and their price has doubled during the year.